mpclarkson/StravaSwift/README.md

 [![License](https://img.shields.io/cocoapods/l/StravaSwift.svg?style=flat)](http://cocoapods.org/pods/StravaSwift)
 [![Platform](https://img.shields.io/cocoapods/p/StravaSwift.svg?style=flat)](http://cocoapods.org/pods/StravaSwift)

+This is a Swift wrapper for the Strava API (v3).

+While not complete, it is functional but not tested.
+As this is a passion project, I only work on it when I have time.
+So, if you are interested in contributing, feel free to submit PRs.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.